Dog Bites & Attacks

 Case results

-$80,000 settlement for a 10-year old girl who was bitten in the leg by a neighbor’s dog when walking home.
+$80,000 settlement for a 10-year-old girl who was bitten in the leg by a neighbor’s dog when walking home.
 Even though the dog had been restrained on a leash, the attorneys at Nash and Franciskato in Kansas City were able to argue the owners were strictly liable, pursuant to Missouri law.
 The settlement money helped pay for medical expenses, including a scar revision surgery.
 The money was also utilized to set up a college fund for the little girl.

-Missouri Dog bite laws
+Missouri Dog bite laws & Liability

 Missouri uses what is called a “strict liability” rule when it comes to dog bites.
 This means that, as long as the victim did not provoke the attack, the dog’s owner is liable if the dog bites a person, even if the owner took reasonable care to restrain the dog or otherwise prevent the attack from occurring.